keygenqt/aurora-apps/README.md

-The repository is intended for assembling open source projects and their specification for the Aurora CLI application.
-Here you can find scripts that assemble projects, patches for projects and their releases in the form of rpm packages for the Aurora operating system.
-You can install applications through the Aurora CLI console utility or the Aurora Toolbox graphical application.
+The repository is intended for building open source projects and their specifications for installing applications via [Aurora CLI](https://keygenqt.github.io/aurora-cli).
+Here you can find scripts that build projects, patches for projects and their releases as rpm packages for the Aurora operating system.

 _You can find all the assembly scripts and patches in this repository._